 This project has received the interest or the support of all the different stakeholders: Union and Regional authorities, Myanmar and Shan business sector, local people and civil society.

-Green Lotus Foundation and HydroQuest Company
+Green Lotus NGO (France&Myanmar) and DWR/Achelous Company (UK)

 On the day of the Conference, June 27th, 2018, around 100 people attended in “the Conference hall” of Taunggyi, representing all parts of Shan state people: government parliament, civil society, ethnic groups, business, medias, expert, administration.
 Notably, Shan CSOs of the “Thanlwin Protection Network” were present, and very active in the debate.